-(1) This brief complies with Federal Rule of Appellate Procedure 29 and with brief exempted by Federal Rule of Appellate Procedure 32(f), it contains 1587 words according to the word processing program used to prepare the brief.
+(1) This brief complies with Federal Rule of Appellate Procedure 29 and with parts of the brief exempted by Federal Rule of Appellate Procedure 32(f), it contains 1286 words according to the word processing program used to prepare the brief.

-Federal Rule of Appellate Procedure 32(a)(7)(B) because, excluding the parts of the
+Federal Rule of Appellate Procedure 32(a)(7)(B) because, excluding the

-(2) This brief complies with the typeface requirements of Federal Rule of Appellate using Microsoft Office Word 2019, in 14-point Times New Roman font.
+(2) This brief complies with the typeface requirements of Federal Rule of proportionally spaced typeface using Microsoft Office Word 2019, in 14- point Times New Roman font.

-Procedure 32(a)(5) and the type style requirements of Federal Rule of Appellate s/ Anna M. Baldwin ANNA M. BALDWIN Attorney
+Appellate Procedure 32(a)(5) and the type style requirements of Federal s/ Anna M. Baldwin ANNA M. BALDWIN Attorney

-Procedure 32(a)(6) because it has been prepared in a proportionally spaced typeface
+Rule of Appellate Procedure 32(a)(6) because it has been prepared in a

-Date: November 16, 2020
+Date: January 4, 2021